margarytaz/Cohort_Analysis/README.md

 ### **How to Use This Repository**

 This repository is structured to allow for a full review of the project's workflow.
 Here's a guide to navigating the files:
 * **sql/:** Contains the SQL script used to query the dataset from BigQuery.
-You can review the initial data extraction and cleaning process here.
+You can review the data extraction and cleaning query [here](sql/clv_analysis.sql).
-* **notebook/:** The Google Colab notebook (.ipynb file) with the Python code for data cleaning and descriptive statistics.
+* **notebook/:** The [Google Colab notebook .ipynb file](notebook/CLV_Analysis.ipynb) with the Python code for data cleaning and descriptive statistics.
 You can run this notebook directly in your browser by clicking the [Colab link](https://colab.research.google.com/drive/1YaF-dJKxhayXqjTTRKofV1kw8sV825IP?usp=sharing). **Note:** you need to have Google account and upload *clv_analysis.csv* file to your Drive.
 Then you need to update the second code cell in the notebook to define the path to this file in your Drive.
-* **data/:** This folder contains the cleaned *clv_analysis.csv* dataset used in the analysis.
+* **data/:** This folder contains the cleaned [clv_analysis.csv](data/clv_analysis.csv) dataset used in the analysis.
-* **tableau/:** The Tableau workbook is developed in Tableau Public and can be accessed via this link.
+* **tableau/:** The Tableau workbook is developed in Tableau Public and can be accessed via this [link](https://public.tableau.com/views/workfile_17580193858470/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).